gpaulissen/blog/_drafts/plsql-code-checker.md

 This is detected by having declarations with the same NAME and USAGE_CONTEXT_ID, i.e. defined in the same body/function/procedure.

+## Unused procedure and function parameters

+A parameter (TYPE "FORMAL IN", "FORMAL IN OUT" or "FORMAL OUT") is never referenced nor assigned as value.

+In fact this is already covered by check PLC-00001.

 ## Do not define global public variables but use setters and getters